TSG 1899 Hoffenheim: 2006–2008: Major investments, promotion to the Bundesliga

 In 2006, the club sought to improve its squad and technical staff by bringing in players with several years of Bundesliga experience, most notably Jochen Seitz and Tomislav Marić, and young talents like Sejad Salihović, while signing manager Ralf Rangnick, who managed Bundesliga teams such as SSV Ulm 1846, VfB Stuttgart, Hannover 96 and Schalke 04, to a five-year contract.
 The investment paid off in the 2006–07 season with the club's promotion to the 2.
 Bundesliga after finishing second in Regionalliga Süd.

 The 2007–08 season was Hoffenheim's first season in professional football.
 After a weak start with three losses and only one draw in the first four games, the team's performance improved remarkably and Hoffenheim climbed from 16th place on matchday four to second place on matchday 23.
-The team managed to defend their place until the end of the season, having scored 60 points after matchday 34.
+The team defended their place until the end of the season, having scored 60 points after matchday 34.
 As a result of their second-place finish, they received automatic promotion to the Bundesliga, the highest tier in German football, after playing in the 2.
 Bundesliga for just one season.

 2008–present: Growth of the club and Champions League football

-Hoffenheim had a successful season in their debut in the Bundesliga, the top German division, as they went on to record a 7th place finish.
-The club's best players of the season were Vedad Ibišević and Demba Ba, who scored 18 and 14 respectively.
+Hoffenheim recorded a 7th-place finish in their debut season in the Bundesliga, Germany's top division.
+The club's best players of the season were Vedad Ibišević and Demba Ba, who scored 18 and 14 goals respectively.
 In the 2009–10 Bundesliga, the club had a less successful season, recording a finish outside of the top 10, finishing 11th.
-The club eventually went on to finish in 11th place for the next two consecutive seasons.
-In the 2012–13 Bundesliga, the club came very close to suffering relegation, after they a 16th place finish, meaning they would have to play in the relegation play-offs to survive; the club went on to beat their opponents Kaiserslautern by a scoreline of 5–2 on aggregate, with Roberto Firmino scoring two goals in the first match.
+The club finished in consecutive 11th places for the next two seasons.
+In the 2012–13 Bundesliga, the club came very close to suffering relegation, after a 16th-place finish, meaning they would have to play in the relegation play-offs to survive; the club went on to beat their opponents Kaiserslautern by a scoreline of 5–2 on aggregate over two legs, with Roberto Firmino scoring two goals in the first leg.
 In the 2013–14 Bundesliga, the club had strange statistics; being the third best goalscoring team in the league, but also the worst defensive team, scoring 72 goals and conceding 70.
 The club's best goalscorer of the season, also their best assist provider, was Roberto Firmino, scoring 16 goals and providing 12 assists, with the player winning the Bundesliga Breakthrough Player of the Season award.
 In the 2014–15 Bundesliga, the club came very close to qualifying for the Europa League, with just two points separating them from Borussia Dortmund, who were in 7th place.
-Despite the 8th place finish, Hoffenheim still had a goal difference of −6 in the 2014–15 season.
+Despite the 8th-place finish, Hoffenheim still had a goal difference of −6 in the 2014–15 season.
 In the 2015–16 Bundesliga, the club once again came close to suffering relegation, with just one point separating them from the relegation play-offs.